Top 10 Waterfalls In Vietnam

 10. Dambri Waterfall, Lam Dong

 Dambri Waterfall – one of the highest waterfalls in Vietnam, is 130km from Dalat.
 It still makes this list because the falls lie within Lam Dong Province.
 To reach the Dambri Waterfall, visitors will have to walk a long distance and through the jungle of the Central Highlands.
 The waterfall is located in the campus of the Dambri Resort with a total area of 1,000 ha.
 This impressive waterfall is, by some accounts, the highest in the province (70m in height and 30m in width), and worth visiting even in dry season.
 According to local legend, the falls were created by the endless tears shed by a woman who waited for her lover’s return from the forest.
 He never did come back, and the woman died of sadness, her body turned to rock and her tears kept flowing; as they continue to do to this day.
 Thus, Dambri means “waiting”.
 Visitors can climb up to the small café on the top to see the panoramic view of the waterfall or continue their exploration by following the trail through the forest to reach the upstream, or go up to the waterfall peak by an elevator.

 Address: Hamlet 14, Ly Thai To Street, Dambri, Bao Loc City, Lam Dong Province.

 Entrance fee: 50,000 VND.

-Visiting a waterfall is one of the most unique experiences ever.
+Visiting Vietnam waterfalls is one of the most unique experiences ever.
 The view of foamy water falling over the rocks and into a pool leaving you in a mist of freshness is something that can only be described when you witness a waterfall for the first time.
 These above Top 10 Waterfalls in Vietnam will delight the traveler in you!
-After looking at these gorgeous waterfalls, we hope that you are now craving for a visit to these wonderful marvels of nature.
+After looking at these gorgeous waterfalls of Vietnam, we hope that you are now craving for a visit to these wonderful marvels of nature.
 And just so you know, we feel the same.
 Also, do let us know if you need any further helps for your Vietnam adventure or you could customize your own tour with us online easily!